du5rte/notebook/Swift/12 Protocols.md

+# Swift - Protocols

 ## Protocols
-Also know as interface in other programing languages efforce it provides an expection of certain behaviors
+A protocol defines a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality.
+Also know as `interface` in other programing languages it enforce an expectation of behaviors without using inheritance.

 `User` and `Friend` both differ in their implementation but both conform to `FullyNameable`